Renderthegreat/electroServer/readme.md

 #### 2. Configuration:

 - Customize the `index.js` file to define your server's routes, middleware, and server logic.
-- Modify the `App.jsx` file to create your application's components and define their behavior.
+- Modify the `app.jsx` file to create your application's components and define their behavior.
 - Adjust the `filter.jsx` file to implement custom request filtering or processing with ease.

 #### 3. Customization: